 Using Graphviz with SVG Output in PHP

-Since adding the functionality to process syntax highlighting through Pygments I had been on the look out for similar external tools I could integrate.
-One area that I felt was lacking in my posts was accompanying visual aids, which would be useful when explaining a new concept or algorithm.
-Like most developers I feel at home in an editor, so delving into another software package did not appeal to me.
-It was highly desirable to maintain my current work-flow and store all content related to a post (unless necessary) within the single markdown file.
-Graphviz was the tool for job, enabling graphs to be described using a small DSL and results outputted in a variety of formats.
-Along with the ability to describe graphs in plain-text, the option to output results in SVG allowed me keep post dependencies down to a minimum.
-SVG (Scalable Vector Graphics) is an XML-based vector image format, providing lossless-scaling and small file sizes.
-This allowed me to embedded outputted graphs within the rendered post, similar in process to syntax highlighting with Pygments.
+It was highly desirable to maintain my current workflow and store all content related to a post (unless necessary) within a single markdown file.
+Graphviz was the tool for the job, enabling graphs to be described using a small DSL and output in a variety of formats.
+Along with the ability to describe graphs in plain text, the option to output results in SVG allowed me to keep post dependencies to a minimum.
+SVG (Scalable Vector Graphics) is an XML-based vector image format, providing lossless scaling and small file sizes.
+This allowed me to embed outputted graphs within the rendered post, similar to the process of syntax highlighting with Pygments.

 Implementation

 Below is a simple example implementation to output SVG variants of each defined graph within a supplied string (post).
 I made the assumption that the ‘dot’ command (provided by Graphviz) is present in the user’s path (this can be easily altered).
-For consistency I decided to declare graph definitions using Markdown Extra’s fenced blocks notation, discussed further in the Pygments post.
+For consistency, I decided to declare graph definitions using Markdown Extra’s fenced blocks notation, discussed further in the Pygments post.
 Providing the code block with a unique ‘.dot-show’ language type-hint allowed me to be sure of no conflicting pre-processes.

 function graphviz($post)